roman-milk/roman-milk.github.io/sharing-kim.md

  I expected the hickey to be an embarrassment to her.
 I expected to find her in a high top or to have covered it with makeup.
 I was wrong.
 She was in the top and wraparound Dave had bought for her.
 She displayed the hickey proudly as if she'd won a medal.
 Huge and multicolored, it could be seen a mile away.

  Conversation was animated.
 We were going into Kingston to shop.
 The women hurriedly did the dishes, finishing as the cab honked its horn.
 They grabbed their purses and started toward the door.
-Report_Story #3